nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_resources_overview.md

 ## Definitions of optionality, required and 'MUST SUPPORT'

-Throughout are profile pages within the specification we have a label for each data item named "Optionality" which details whether or not each data item has to be included in the resource.
+Throughout are profile pages within the specification we have a label for each data item named "Optionality", which details whether or not each data item has to be included in the resource.
 This item has 3 possible values:

 1. Mandatory - if the data item **MUST** be recorded in the resource every time it is produced.
 2. Required - if the system that is providing the data item contains this piece of data then it **MUST** include it in the resource.